ghc-proposals/ghc-proposals/proposals/0000-incrementally-cleared.md

 `IncrementallyClearedArray#`, we also initialize the card table to indicate that it does *not* need to be scanned.

 The clearing operations write "null pointers" into the array slots.
 These are actually pointers to a statically allocated object.
 Ideally, that object would be a thunk that throws an exception.
 Since well-behaved exceptions don't really exist in `GHC.Prim`, we should just make it a thunk that fails with an unchecked exception (like `quotInt#` does when passed `0#`).

-`completeIncrementallyClearedArray#` changes
+The thread safe versions work with the heap object locked and do nothing (returning `0#`) if the array has already been completed.
+This is important if one thread may complete the array and begin writing to it while another thread is still clearing.

-the heap object type to indicate that it is now an `MutableArray#` and not a `MutableByteArray#`. `getSizeofIncrementallyClearedArray#` and `shrinkIncrementallyClearedArray#` work just like the corresponding operations for byte arrays except that they make the necessary adjustments for the card table in the `IncrementallyClearedArray#` case.
+`completeIncrementallyClearedArray#` changes the heap object type to indicate that it is now an `MutableArray#` and not a `MutableByteArray#`.
+`getSizeofIncrementallyClearedArray#` and `shrinkIncrementallyClearedArray#`
+work just like the corresponding operations for byte arrays except that they make the necessary adjustments for the card table in the `IncrementallyClearedArray#` case.

 Why do we write the card table when we create the `IncrementallyClearedArray#` and not when we complete it?
 This way, it's safe for multiple threads to